 Many patients who undergo a noncardiac thoracic surgical procedure do so because of known or suspected lung or esophageal cancer.
 These diseases share the common risk factor of a significant and prolonged exposure to cigarette smoking and commonly include older individuals.
 The combination of age and prolonged cigarette smoking yields a population with a significant incidence of comorbid factors beyond the primary diagnosis.
 A major source of comorbidity in the population of patients with lung cancer is the presence of chronic obstructive pulmonary disease (COPD).
 The diagnosis of COPD is an independent risk factor for the development of lung cancer, after controlling for cigarette smoke exposure.1,2 The combination of these factors, plus the magnitude of the surgical procedures, presents a challenge to the clinicians evaluating such patients.
 The potential for perioperative morbidity and mortality is substantial, but at the same time, the lack of effective alternative therapy for the patient’s malignancy means that the consequence of not being a surgical candidate is almost certain death.
 This quandary led Gass and Olsen to ask, “What is an acceptable surgical mortality in a disease with 100% mortality?”3

 The Charlson Comorbidity Index (CCI),4 which generates a score based on the presence of comorbid conditions, was originally designed as a measure of the risk of 1-year mortality attributable to comorbidity of hospitalized patients.
-This index has been demonstrated to stratify the risk of postoperative complications in thoracic surgery patients.5 In non–small-cell lung cancer (NSCLC) patients, the CCI is a better predictor of survival than individual comorbid conditions and has been recommended for use in the selection of patients for NSCLC surgery.6 The CCI has been compared to another comorbidity index, the Kaplan–Feinstein index (KFI), and the CCI was ...
+This index has been demonstrated to stratify the risk of postoperative complications in thoracic surgery patients.5 In non–small-cell lung cancer (NSCLC) patients, the CCI is a better predictor of survival than individual comorbid conditions and has been recommended for use in the selection of patients for NSCLC surgery.6 The CCI has been compared to another comorbidity index, the Kaplan–Feinstein index (KFI), and the ...